Ammarsyed91/F20PA/ModelImplementation/README.md

-# Retrieval-Augmented Generation (RAG) Pipeline for Dissertation Dataset
+# Retrieval-Augmented Generation (RAG) Pipeline for Dissertation

 This repository contains two Jupyter notebooks that work together to build and use a Retrieval-Augmented Generation (RAG) system using your dissertation dataset.
 The system processes your JSONL files, builds a FAISS index for fast similarity search, and then uses a gated Llama model to generate responses based on retrieved context.